lakejs/lake-docs/reference/editor.md

   `config`

-  A key-value object.
-For more details, see the [Editor config](/reference/) page.
+  A key-value object containing configuration options.
+See the [Editor config](/reference/) page for details.

-* Return value:

-  A new `Editor` object.

 ## Static properties